Your month-to-month roadmap for family communication

 September-October: First challenges and financial questions

-It’s also important to note that the FAFSA typically opens on October 1, so this is when families start thinking about financial aid planning for the year ahead.
-This probably comes at no surprise, but 67% of families say they want better information on financial aid.
+It’s also when financial questions start piling up.
+The FAFSA typically opens on October 1, so this is when families start thinking about financial aid planning for the year ahead.
+This probably comes at no surprise, but only 25% of families feel that financial aid information is easy to navigate and 59% of families say that it will be difficult to fund their student’s college education.

 Coaching students through their first failures